 The infrastructure is generated by metrics that generate evidence that serves to minimize the risks that give a level of confidence on countermeasures that minimize risk.

-See the modification annexe to see the bugyo dendogramm use for this taxinomy.
+See the modification annexe to see the bugyo dendrogram use for this taxonomy.

 Main Advantages